Meta-Learning with Adjoint Methods: Experiments

 All the methods were implemented with PyTorch~\citep{paszke2019pytorch}.
-For \maml, we used a high-quality open source implementation\footnote{\url{https://github.com/dragen1860/MAML-Pytorch}}.; for \imaml, we used the implementation of the original authors\footnote{\url{https://github.com/aravindr93/imaml_dev}}.
-For our approach \ours, we used the Torchdiffeq\footnote{\url{https://github.com/rtqichen/torchdiffeq}} library to accomplish ODE solving with RK45~\citep{dormand1980family}.
-In the inner optimization, all the methods used the standard gradient descent (GD) with step size $\alpha = 0.01$.
-For \imaml, the strength of the proximal regularizer was chosen as $\lambda=1$\footnote{We also tested with other choices, \eg $0.5$ or $2$ as used in the original paper~\citep{rajeswaran2019meta}.
-The performance was almost the same.} and 5 CG steps were conducted for Hessian-free computation.
+For \maml, we used a high-quality open source implementation ({\url{https://github.com/dragen1860/MAML-Pytorch}}); for \imaml, we used the implementation of the original authors ({\url{https://github.com/aravindr93/imaml_dev}}).
+For our approach \ours, we used the Torchdiffeq library ({\url{https://github.com/rtqichen/torchdiffeq}}) to accomplish ODE solving with RK45.
+In the inner optimization, all the competing methods used the standard gradient descent (GD) with step size $\alpha = 0.01$.
+For \imaml, the strength of the proximal regularizer was chosen as $\lambda=1$ \cmt{\footnote{We also tested with other choices, \eg $0.5$ or $2$ as used in the original paper~\citep{rajeswaran2019meta}.
+The performance was almost the same.}} and 5 CG steps were conducted for Newton-CG optimization.
 For our method, we used the same step size (\ie $0.01$) to run modified Euler's method~\citep{ascher1998computer} for solving the adjoint ODE.
 In the outer optimization, all the methods used the ADAM algorithm~\citep{kingma2014adam}, and the learning rate was set to $10^{-3}$.
 Each time, a mini-batch of five tasks were sampled to conduct inner-optimization, and then update the initialization in the outer-level.
 We ran $5,000$ meta-epochs for each method.
 For the 50shot-50val setting, we ran $200$ GD steps for \fomaml, \rap, \imaml, and for our method \ours, set $T=2$ (that corresponds to 200 GD steps with $\alpha=0.01$).
 For the 100shot-100val setting, we ran 500 GD steps for \fomaml, \rap, \imaml, and set $T=5$ for \ours accordingly.
 By contrast, \maml ran $20$ and $50$ GD steps, respectively.
 Note that \maml cannot run too many GD steps without exhausting computational memory (see Section \ref{sect:memory}).
-We also tested \maml with only one GD step (the most common choice) for both settings; we denote such results by \maml-1.
-We ran all the method on a Linux workstation with an NVIDIA GeForce RTX 3090 GPU card that includes $24$ GB of G6X memory.
+We also evaluated \maml with only one GD step (the most common choice) for both settings; we denote such results by \maml-1. \zsdc{At the adaptation stage (meta-test), we ran the same number of GD steps with the initialization learned by every method: 200 steps for 50shot-50val and 500 steps for 100shot-100val, with the same step size as in the meta training.} We executed all the algorithms on a Linux workstation with an NVIDIA GeForce RTX 3090 GPU card that includes $24$ GB of G6X memory.